Audience: Franklin and Urbana University faculty, staff, and students with Office 365 accounts.

 The OneDrive Client can be used to setup a local folder (on your computer hard drive) that syncs with your online OneDrive storage.
 In short, this allows you to quickly open and work with your files directly from your computer after initial setup.
 This can be used to save time.

 Disclaimer: While this product may work on a personal computer, the Help Desk is only able to assist Faculty and Staff using this product on their University issued computer.
-Many University issues computers do not have this setup available, including conference room computers and student-facing classroom and library computers.
+Some University issues computers do not have this setup available, including conference room computers and student-facing classroom or library computers.

 1. Locate your OneDrive online storage: Instructions above